How to build an online store in 6 steps

 Some people rely more on ratings and references from previous clients, and these are also important things.
 But what can get you a real picture of any digital agency is their portfolio of projects and case studies.

-Try to find a partner who already has relevant experience developing e-commerce solutions for your industry or worked with companies of your size and business model.
+Try to find the ecommerce developer who already has relevant experience in your industry or worked with companies of your size and business model.
 In this case, the setup process should go smoother.

 2/ Check culture compatibility